Wanna find out what precautions to take with your dog during a coronavirus (COVID-19) lockdown? READ ON NOW…

 #6 Never touch your face during a walk or after touching your dog

 OK I’m not setting a good example here, but JUST DON’T DO IT.
-Bring pocket tissue with you in case you have a cough, sneeze, or perhaps a face itch.
+BRING POCKET TISSUE with you in case you have a cough, sneeze, or perhaps a face itch during your time outside.